boscy/Blufpoker/README.md

 If time allows for it, we have thought of several directions to take in order to extend our projectand/or it’s implementation.•We want to evaluate different settings with regards to the strategies against which the logicalplayer has to compete, and look at the way its performance changes.

--•When  possible,  we  would  like  to  add  more  players  using  a  logical  model  for  their  decisionmaking process.
+•When  possible,  we  would  like  to  add  more  players  using  a  logical  model  for  their  decisionmaking process.

--•We would like to add feedback prompts describing the decision making process of the logicalagent, much like the thought process of a human player.
+•We would like to add feedback prompts describing the decision making process of the logicalagent, much like the thought process of a human player.

--•More aesthetically, we would like to add visualizations of the dice and or the cup.
+•More aesthetically, we would like to add visualizations of the dice and or the cup.